AlexStack/Laravel-CMS/README.md

 # Amila Laravel CMS

 -   Simple Laravel CMS for any EXISTING or new Laravel website.
--   Only add 2 database tables, not effect your existing database tables.
+-   Only add a few database tables with prefix, not effect your existing database tables.
 -   You can easy custom the database table names, the page URL path(route) and the template(theme)
 -   Website is ready after install.
 Easy to use, simple enough but flexible.
 -   Basic Laravel syntax and habit, no need to learn a new "language"